net-daemon/docs/docs/api/hass_model/hass_model_working_with_entities.md

 So what is going on here?
 First statement, `myEntities.binary_sensor.my_motion_sensor` selects the entity you want track changes from.
 The `Where(e.New?.State == "on")` tracks state changes for new events that are getting the state `on`.
 And finally, `.Subscribe(s => myEntities.light.Attic.TurnOn());` subscribes to the changes and calls the code if the where clause is met.
 In this case it calls turn on service on the light entity. `StateChanges`checks if the `New.State != Old.State`.
 To get all changes including the attribute changes, please use `StateAllChanges` instead of `StateChanges`.

-If the `from` state is important then use it like:
+If the previous state is important then use it like:

 ```csharp
 myEntities.BinarySensor.MyMotionSensor